Understanding RSI in Stock Screening

 RSI is one of several momentum indicators that feed into the technical dimension.
 It's most valuable as a confirmation layer — supporting or contradicting signals from other indicators rather than operating in isolation.

-The screener doesn't rely on RSI alone for any scoring decision.
+The screener doesn't rely on RSI alone for any screening decision.
 Its contribution is weighted alongside trend, volatility, and volume indicators in a way that adapts to market conditions.

 RSI is a mathematical calculation, not a prediction tool.
 An extreme RSI reading does not guarantee a reversal.
 Price can remain in extreme territory for extended periods, particularly in trending small-cap stocks.